LeUmbono/189L-Game-Project/ProjectDocumentTemplate.md

 Lastly, to further add to the analysis part of the play-testing process, **I included potential solutions to any key problems play-testers brought up**; some of these were “quick fixes” that prioritized the game’s upcoming deadline, whereas others were more comprehensive solutions that I considered to be “stretch goals”. **Many of these suggestions were implemented during the final week of development, including faster combat animations, shorter SFX, more text-UI, enhanced steambar UI, and improved enemy AI**.
 You can find all of these suggestions in the play testing report linked at the top of this section.

-Aron: There were a lot of moments in playtesting where players would use the ranger's snipe ability during the overclocked phase of the steam bar on an oil slime.
-At the current attack of the ranger, the slime would live at 1 HP!
-This was mildly annoying for the players, and it slipped by as I was balancing the stat tables.
-It brought about the importance of *damage thresholds*, where dealing 39 damage to a 40 health unit was a lot different from dealing 40 damage to a 40 health unit.

-There was a little bit of polishing needed to round off the rough edges such as speeding up animations and sounds to aid a sluggish game, adding visual indicators, and fixing minor visual bugs.
-I hadn't realized how important this process was until I felt how these changes worked in combination..
-It made for a strictly more fun game with the new quality of life improvements!

 ## Level Design

 ##